• Skip to primary navigation

 Ingredients needed for this recipe viewed from above.

-• Whole hazelnuts - I prefer buying raw hazelnuts with their skin on because they are more economical.
+• Whole hazelnuts – I prefer buying raw hazelnuts with their skin on them because they are more economical.
 In my recipe below, I’ve included instructions to roast the hazelnuts and remove their skins.
 If you’d like to skip this step feel free to buy the ready roasted and blanched hazelnuts.

-• Sugar - Granulated sugar (also known as fine or castor sugar) is best for this this recipe because it will easily dissolve.
+• Sugar – Granulated sugar (also known as fine or castor sugar) is best for this recipe because it will easily dissolve.

-• Egg whites - Only the egg whites are used to make these Italian Hazelnut Meringue Cookies.
-You could use any leftover egg yolks to make my Zuppa Inglese or Torta Della Nonna.
+• Egg whites – Only the egg whites are used to make these Italian Hazelnut Meringue Cookies.
+You could use any leftover egg yolks to make my Zuppa Inglese or Torta Della Nonna

 • Salt - just a pinch of salt to bring out the hazelnut flavors here.